JROEBKE/ffc-sudoku-solver/README.md

-    Solve a puzzle with missing puzzle string: POST request to /api/solve X Solve a puzzle with invalid characters: POST request to /api/solve X Solve a puzzle with incorrect length: POST request to /api/solve X Solve a puzzle that cannot be solved: POST request to /api/solve        !
-Here we have to code a bit Check a puzzle placement with all fields: POST request to /api/check X Check a puzzle placement with single placement conflict: POST request to /api/check X Check a puzzle placement with multiple placement conflicts: POST request to /api/check X
+    Solve a puzzle with missing puzzle string: POST request to /api/solve X Solve a puzzle with invalid characters: POST request to /api/solve X Solve a puzzle with incorrect length: POST request to /api/solve X Solve a puzzle that cannot be solved: POST request to /api/solve X Check a puzzle placement with all fields: POST request to /api/check X Check a puzzle placement with single placement conflict: POST request to /api/check X Check a puzzle placement with multiple placement conflicts: POST request to /api/check X